ronald-kats/neighbourhood-energy-simulation/docs/class-diagram.md

 ```

 ### Weather model: deterministic, sinusoidal + PRNG noise
 The `DeterministicWeatherModel` generates weather from the simulated date/time and the seeded PRNG — no external APIs.
 Temperature uses a sinusoidal annual curve (peak July, trough January) plus a diurnal curve (peak 14:00, trough 04:00) plus small PRNG noise.
 Irradiance uses solar geometry (declination, hour angle, latitude) attenuated by cloud cover.
-Cloud cover is a bounded random walk with seasonal bias and mean reversion.
+Cloud cover is a bounded random walk with seasonal bias and slow mean reversion.

+### Peak-shaving battery (optional)
+A neighbourhood-level battery can be enabled via the `peakShaving.enabled` config flag.
+The stateless `PeakShavingController` evaluates four rules in priority order each tick:

+1. **Peak shaving** — if raw net power exceeds the configured threshold, the battery discharges to shave the peak
+2. **Solar charging** — if raw net power is negative (excess generation), the battery charges from the surplus
+3. **SoC rebalancing** — if the battery is below its target SoC midpoint, it gently charges at 25% of max rate
+4. **Idle** — otherwise, the battery does nothing

+The battery enforces physical constraints: SoC bounds (`minSocFraction`–`maxSocFraction`), power limits (`maxChargePower_kW`, `maxDischargePower_kW`), and round-trip efficiency (applied as `sqrt(efficiency)` per direction).

 ### Seeded PRNG for full reproducibility
 All randomness flows through a single seeded mulberry32 PRNG.
 The same seed + config + start time always produces identical results — simulation state, weather, and asset behaviour are fully deterministic.
+The battery and peak-shaving controller are purely algorithmic (no randomness).

 ### Server/UI: callback-based decoupling
 The HTTP server (`server.js`) receives state via the engine's `onTick` callback and broadcasts to SSE clients.
 The engine has no knowledge of HTTP, SSE, or the browser.
 The server wraps the `onTick` callback — it does not import or depend on simulation internals beyond the `SimulationState` shape.